 1. Zeiss DTI 3/25 & DTI 3/35 Thermal Imaging Night Vision High-Resolution High-Precision Monocular

 The Zeiss DTI 3/25 and 3/35 is a cool-looking thermal monocular that is built with high precision and accuracy.
 In terms of price, it is on the upper end of the spectrum because the company that manufactures it is a well-known one.

 One thing I like about the Zeiss 3/25 is its large battery capacity.
-With over 7 hours of functioning at a single charge, you won’t have any worries about running out of juice.
+It comes packed with a long lasting battery life with over 7 hours of functioning at a single charge, you won’t have any worries about running out of juice.
 Furthermore, it also has water resistance with an iP66 rating.

 High Refresh Rate and Resolution.
 Most thermal monoculars only have a limited refresh rate of around 10 Hz and sensor resolution of 160.
 However, the Zeiss 3/25 and 35 take this up a notch having an image frequency of 50 Hz.
 This means that the display refreshes 50 times per second.
-Not only that but the sensor resolution is rated at 384 by 288 and displayed at a 1290 x 960 display which is considered HD, especially for an eyepiece.
+Not only that but the sensor resolution is rated at 384 by 288 with a display resolution rated at a 1290 x 960 which is considered HD, especially for an eyepiece.